(Last Review: 30 January 2021)

 Spellchecking doesn’t work at all.
 Please download www.riedlberger.de/sample.docx and www.riedlberger.de/Titivillus-test.pdf .
 Perform the test on sample.docx exactly as described in the PDF.
 Please be extra-careful that you follow each and every step precisely as described.
 Did this test work?

 If yes, your problem has nothing to do with Titivillus.
 Typically, proofing has been deactivated (the little checkbox in the dialog window, cf. the explanation in the PDF).
 Or there are too many spelling mistakes in one document, and Microsoft Word stopped proofing for that document.
 Or there is some other similar issue.
-If no, send an e-mail to and include as many details as possible about your problem.
+If no, send an e-mail to

 10 The people who brought Titivillus to you